 Different from the older Alabama gospel tradition, with its trademark dependence on formal song structure and straight-ahead harmonies, Virginia’s gospel music was looser, and more rhythmic.
 Influenced by such varying sources as the pop group Mills Brothers, the swinging jazz of the Three Keys, and the emotional wailing of area pulpit preachers, jubilee singing was a bolder and more exciting gospel music geared for the body and the soul.
-It was the youthful energy of jubilee that Griffin sought to strap up with Owens and Johnson in his group, and that indeed proved to be the case.
+It was the youthful energy of jubilee that Griffin sought to strap up with Owens and Johnson in his group, and that indeed came true.